-Chang is the fermented form of Millet and yeast which helps in fermentation process.
-Its other name is Thomba and is a traditional drink of Limbu people of Eastern Nepal.
+Chang is the fermented form of Millet and yeast which helps in the fermentation process.
+Its other name is Thomba and is a traditional drink of the Limbu people of Eastern Nepal.
 Chang is the locally brewed alcoholic beverage served in and sipped with the help of a bamboo pie.
-Sikkim has many local distilleries and these locally made alcohol is really cheap.
+Sikkim has many local distilleries and this locally made alcohol is really cheap.
 Don’t forget to try this amazing drink when you are in Sikkim on your next trip.

 Where to eat: Tongba Bar

 Thenthuk is yet another yummy soup.
 Prepared in the form of noodle soup made of vegetables, wheat flour and meat or mutton, it is one of the best Tibetan food in Sikkim.
 It is a favorite dinner for the people in Sikkim.
 To make it spicy, several restaurants use chilli powder while some people serve vegetable Thenthuk to keep it healthy.
 The origin of the Thenthuk is from Tibet.

 Where to eat: The Square Family Restaurant and Bar, Taste of Tibet

 Kinema curry is a favorite food of Sikkim people taken with rice.
 What makes the curry special is its unique flavor and that it is a protein-rich food.
 The different taste of the curry comes from the soybean after fermentation.
 Turmeric powder, onion, red chili, and tomato are fried before adding the fermented soybean which enhances the flavor.